-In addition to the fabrication and design, most gaiter are also equipped with: a strap that fits over the instep of your boot or shoe or lace hook that holds the gaiter in place; a top closure that cinches or clips tight to seal the upper half of the gaiter; and some sort of entry system.
-Often the entry system is a closure like Velcro, but can also be a zipper.
+In addition to the fabrication and design, most hiking gaiters are also equipped with: a strap that fits over the instep of your boot or shoe or lace hook that holds the gaiter in place; a top closure that cinches or clips tight to seal the upper half of the gaiter; and some sort of entry system.
+The entry system is a closure like Velcro.
 In the case of ultra minimalist gaiters, a tighter, stretchy design serves this purpose.
 Typically, our gaiters have a front entry – where the closure system runs down the length of your shin – which makes getting in and out of the gaiter on the trail or in the hills a hassle-free task.

 Our alpine gaiters have a more general purpose.
 Crafted to protect your feet while hiking, snowshoeing or cross-country skiing, these gaiters are made with waterproof and breathable fabric uppers and also an abrasion-resistant lower to protect your ankles and lower legs from sticks, rocks and other trail debris.

-The Crocodile Gaiters™ are our time-tested classic with a fitted design and sturdy fabrication of GORE-TEX® upper and Cordura® lower.
-As at home in snowy environment as a dry and brushy trail, the Crocs (as they have come to be known) will fit well in your pack’s essentials kit and come in both Men's Crocodiles and Women's Crocodiles styles—as well as retro colors.
+The Crocodile Gaiters™ are our time-tested classic with a sturdy fabrication of GORE-TEX® upper and Cordura® lower.
+As at home in snowy environment as a dry and brushy trail, the Crocs (as they have come to be known) will fit well in your pack’s essentials kit and come in both Men's Crocodile Hiking Gaiters and Women's Crocodile Hiking Gaiters.

-For a lighter, more packable version, we offer the Verglas Gaiter, and for a lower profile, the Rocky Mountain Low Gaiter.
+For a lighter, more packable version, we offer the Men's Verglas Hiking Gaiter and Women's Verglas Hiking Gaiter and for a lower profile, the Rocky Mountain Low Gaiter.
 If you're most concerned with keeping bugs out from between your pants and boots, the BugOut Gaiters are constructed with Insect Shield® to help protect against mosquitoes, ticks and other biting insects, including those that can carry disease.

-Lastly, our trail gaiters are lightweight and breathable and provide the most basic protection against wet terrain and the thick underbrush of trails.
+Lastly, our trail gaiters are lightweight and breathable and provide the most basic protection against all the pesky tidbits like pebbles, sand and twigs that can find their way into your shoes.
 They pair with anything from cross-country ski boots to trail running shoes.
 Take, for example, our Thru Gaiters, made with durable ripstop fabric and thermo-regulating technology that breathes in hot weather and traps heat in the cold for total temperature control.
 Its back is constructed of the exclusive self-cooling ActiveIce™ fabric to provide protection where you're most vulnerable to sunburns and sweat.

 Another gaiter for trail runners or those covering tons of ground are the Surge Running Gaiters.
 Lightweight, breathable and ergonomically designed, they use a bungee tensioning system utilizes front hooks and elastic side panels to engage tension and keep each gaiter in place.